benitomartin/mlops-car-prices/model/README.md

     mlflow server -h 0.0.0.0 -p 5000 --backend-store-uri postgresql://${DB_USER}:${DB_PASSWORD}@${DB_ENDPOINT}:5432/${DB_NAME} --default-artifact-root s3://${BUCKET_NAME}
     ```

-Make sure to have in the `.env` the Public IPv4 DNS of your instance.
+Make sure to have in the `.env` the Public IPv4 DNS of your instance (each time you stop and restart the instance again, the DNS changes).
 It shall be something like this (add the 5000 and copy it in the browser).
 You shall be able to see the MLflow UI:

    ```bash
    AWS_URI=http://ec2-44-174-44-227.compute-1.amazonaws.com:5000/